 Viewers will find colors and shapes used in spontaneous combinations, resulting in a joyous expression of creativity.
 The body of work shown in this exhibition represents a large part of the graduate research in design conducted by Van Patter in partial fulfillment of her master’s degree program requirements.

-The exhibit will be up until April 24.
 The Gustafson Gallery is located in room 318 of the Gifford Building at 502 West Lake Street.
 Hours are from 9 a.m. to 4 p.m., Monday-Friday.
 Admission is free.
+Due to the COVID-19 pandemic, the gallery will be closed until further notice.

 The exhibition is sponsored by the Department of Design and Merchandising.
 The Gustafson Gallery is under the umbrella of the department’s Avenir Museum of Design and Merchandising, part of CSU’s College of Health and Human Sciences.